Book Review: Yetunde: An Ode to My Mother by Segilola Salami

 Yetunde book cover

-Children’s books help young readers to understand the world, and not just the world that they know.
-Stories teach them about different lifestyles, cultures, and customs from around the world.
-Author Segilola Salami has provided young readers with a tale written in both Yoruba and English to expose them to a different culture but also to teach a universal lesson about the love between mothers and children in her new book, Yetunde: An Ode to My Mother.
+Children’s books help young readers to understand the world beyond their own environment.
+Stories teach them about different lifestyles, cultures, and customs from all over.
+Author Segilola Salami has provided young readers with a tale written in both Yoruba and English to expose them to a different culture but also to teach a universal lesson about the love between mothers and children in her book, Yetunde: An Ode to My Mother.

 African customs and traditions are also highlighted and explained within the story.
 Salami is very aware of an English-speaking audience’s ignorance towards such customs, even adult readers, and she is careful to explain unique words and practices to the reader.
 She also throws in more familiar references for an English audience, sidetracking to mention them specifically, such as Avatar: The Last Airbender, connecting the show to the story she is telling to help make it more relevant to the reader.

 Salami holds nothing back in order to tell her tale, showing that mothers cannot protect their children from the world, but they will fight for their safety, and children should arm themselves with knowledge of the world so that they can be aware of danger and use their mothers’ parables as more than a simple bedtime story.
 I like the idea of keeping children in the loop with the ways of the world, mixing the good with the bad.
-The world is a scary place, and the better you are at identifying evil, the more likely you will be able to stay away from, or at least ahead of it, another central theme in the book.
+The world is a scary place.
+The better you are at identifying evil, the more likely you will be able to stay away from, or at least ahead of it.

 The story continues